|What is it?|

 - Notices sounds and smells that others don’t

-- Has meltdowns, flees or becomes upset in noisy, crowded places
+- Has meltdowns, runs off, or becomes upset in noisy, crowded places

-- Fears for his safety even when there’s no real danger
+- Worries about safety even when there’s no real danger

 - Has difficulty with new routines, new places and other change

-- Shifts and moves around because he can’t get comfortable
+- Shifts and moves around, can’t get comfortable

 - Is very sensitive to the way clothing feels

 - Constantly needs to touch people or things